 1985: Four Checkers have three-point nights in a 7-3 win over Milwaukee.
 Garth MacGuigan and John Ollson have two goals and an assist each.
 Jim Koudys and Kevin Devine each tally three assists.
 Rob Holland makes 29 saves to outduel Darren Pang in net.
 General manager Fred Creighton coaches the game before the arrival of interim coach Moe Bartoli.

 1989: Shane Doyle has his first career 3-point game with the Ice and Bob Lakso scores an unassisted goal 2:41 into OT to give the Ice a 6-5 win over Peoria.
 Brent Sapergia and Alain Lemieux each score twice ‘ for Sapergia, it’s goals 40 and 41.

 Happy birthday to …

 Vincent Arseneau: Left wing for the Indy Fuel in 2014-15.
 In 20 games, his power game led to him tallying eight goals and four assists, as well as 70 PIM.
 He came to the Fuel on loan from the AHL Manchester Monarchs, who traded him to the Worcester Sharks in mid-March.
 Arseneau turned pro in the spring of 2013 following a long junior career, and has played in the AHL for Lake Erie and Worcester, the CHL with Denver – where he had 24 goals in 2013-14 – and the ECHL with Ontario and Indy.
-He finished the 2015 season with the Allen Americans, where he had 11 points in 24 playoff games to lead the Americans to the Kelly CUp title.
-He has played 2015-16 for both AHL San Jose and ECHL Allen.
-A native of Iles-de-la-Madeline, Quebec, he is 24.
+He finished the 2015 season with the Allen Americans, where he had 11 points in 24 playoff games to lead the Americans to the Kelly Cup title.
+He has played 2015-16 for both AHL San Jose and ECHL Allen, winning a second straight Kelly Cup.
+He currently plays for the Wichita Thunder.
+A native of Iles-de-la-Madeline, Quebec, he is 25.